Here are a few additional steps as you consider joining Merrimack as an international student.

 - copy of your passport

 - official, notarized financial documentation.
 Notarized financial documentation can come from family sources, international scholarship agencies or government sponsors, and should certify that funds are on deposit/available to meet costs for one academic year of study.
-For the 2016-2017 academic year these costs are $56,315.
+These costs can be found here.

 declaration of finances form which can be downloaded here.